Top 10 Checklist for New Students

 Counselling Services: Red River College offers counselling support to our students struggling with a variety of different challenges.
 Students frequently come to counselling to get help with personal/relational challenges, managing mental wellness, and to receive support through times of crisis.

 Indigenous Student Support: The Indigenous Student Support and Community Relations department offers a centre with many of the comforts of home to ensure your surroundings make you feel welcome.
+Our Indigenous Liaisons/Advisors are a resource for students of First Nation, Metis and Inuit ancestry to assist you in finding your way around the campus and to know where and how to access supports and services.

 Student Employment Services: Student Employment Services provides a full range of employment services and supports targeted at students, recent graduates and employers.
+We’re committed to ensuring Red River College students are provided with the employment supports they require to be able to build a career, enhance their quality of life, and contribute to both economic and social prosperity.